oregon-tony/AI-Examples/README.md

 summarization.py: summarize a larger block of text down into a shorter summary.

 nameidentity.py: classify words into their category like "time", "place", "quantity"

+llmrouter.py: classify a prompt, then route it to the right function to handle the resolution.